 - Coriander leaves to garnish

 Mix the fish, lime juice, salt and red chilli powder in a large, non-metallic bowl.
 Cover and allow to marinate for 1 hour.

 Heat a flat pan or griddle on medium heat and gently roast (stirring frequently) the cloves, peppercorns, cinnamon, bay leaves and almonds till they darken slightly.
 Cool and add the cardamom seeds.
 Now grind into a coarse powder in a clean, dry coffee grinder.

-Mix the yogurt, above whole spice powder, coriander, cumin and turmeric powders together and add them to the fish.
-Allow to marinate for another hour.
+Mix the yogurt, above whole spice powder, coriander, cumin, and turmeric powders together and add them to the fish.
+Allow it to marinate for another hour.